 - Reset iPhone to factory settings.

-Before trying to reset your iPhone, first, you must back it up.
+Before trying to reset your iPhone, first, you should try to shutdown and restart to check if that helps to resolve your problem.
+Then you must back it up before resetting the phone.
 Now, depending on access to the internet or a computer, you may choose to backup your files either on your iCloud account or on iTunes.
 Don’t worry; both processes are relatively simple.

-4. Hard Shut Down and Restart Your iPhone
+Try Shut Down and Restart Before Resetting iPhone

 - Go to “Settings” and “General” section.